luyadev/luya/docs/guide/app-module-frontend.md

 # Frontend module

-When you have specific logic you want to apply to your website, this can be a form where user can input data, or you may load data from a database and render a custom view then you can create a frontend module.
-You can then integrate the module into your cms or open the url of the module directly, depends on what you wish to do.
+If specific logic have to be applied to your website, e. g. a form where user can input data or you may load data from a database and render a custom view then you can create a frontend module.
+The module can be integrated into your CMS or called directly via the module url.

-Frontend module are also a very common way to redistributed logic of a controller, but let the user implement the view files to fit their look.
+Frontend modules are also a very common way to redistributed logic of a controller but still let the user implement the view files to fit their look.

 ### View rendering options

-As already mentioned, frontend modules commonly contain controller logic, but my use the view files from the project you integrate the module, therefore we have created an possibility you can regulate where the view files of a module should be rendered.
+As already mentioned, frontend modules commonly contain controller logic but may use the view files from the project where the module in integrated.
+Therefore a possibility is provided which let you regulate where the view files of a module should be rendered.

 ```php
 <?php